Pre-dawn food run then rush home: Kashmir under curfew

 “Time and again an entire population has been incarcerated.
 We will never forgive India for this brazen collective punishment,” said Mohammed Akbar, a woodwork artisan in Srinagar.

-Residents fear that the move to abrogate Kashmir’s autonomy would open a floodgate of Hindus settling in the region and alter the demographics in India’s only Muslim-majority state.
+Residents fear that the move to abrogate Kashmir’s autonomy will open a floodgate of Hindus settling in the region and alter the demographics in India’s only Muslim-majority region.

 “They (India) may say it’s for development and corruption-free governance, but these are all lies,” said Akbar.
 “This is an assault on our identity, culture and a plan in the long run to change demography here.”